kiranaw/Borneo/README.md

 - `mustar.csv` contains the $\mu*$ value for each parameter for which the sensitivity is computed (agregated absolute elementary values)
 - `sigma.csv` contains the $\sigma$ value for each parameter for which the sensitivity is computed (non linear effect of interaction between parameters )

+### Figures

+Contains sample figures used in the paper